-- Upton Junior School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils/students.
-Further information can be found in Acceptable Use Policy, Use of Images Policy, Use of Mobile Technology Policy, Social Media Policy and Staff Code of Conduct - Upton Junior School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- Liberty Training is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
+Further information can be found in our information security, acceptable use and online safety policy. - Liberty Training will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.